whoschek/bzfs/README.md

     and the receiving Unix user at the destination should be separate Unix user accounts with separate private keys even if both accounts reside on the same machine, per the principle of least privilege.
-    Further, if you do not plan to use the --force flag or --delete-missing-snapshots or --delete-missing-dataset then ZFS
+    Further, if you do not plan to use the --force* flags or --delete-missing-snapshots or --delete-missing-dataset then ZFS
     permissions 'rollback,destroy' can be omitted.
 If you do not plan to customize the respective ZFS dataset property then ZFS